julian-kreis/maude-data-extractor/README.md

 - `SHORT_DESCRIPTION_LENGTH` controls how many characters of the event description are used for duplicate detection.
 Higher values increase accuracy but may slow processing.
 - `TRAINING_SAMPLE_SIZE` controls the number of records used for training.
 - **To retrain the dedupe model**, delete both `maude_dedupe_settings` and `maude_dedupe_training.json` before rerunning the script.
-When training the dedupe model, it is recomended to use a dataset with multiple device models.
+When training the dedupe model, it is recomended to use as broad of a dataset as possible.

 ---